Rifle Brigade (The Prince Consort's Own): Formation

-In 1800, an "Experimental Corps of Riflemen", was raised by Colonel Coote Manningham and Lieutenant-Colonel the Hon.
-William Stewart, drawn from officers and other ranks from drafts of a variety of British regiments.
+On 17 January 1800 the Experimental Corps of Riflemen was raised by Colonel Coote Manningham and Lieutenant-colonel William Stewart, drawn from officers and other ranks from drafts of a variety of British Army regiments.
 The Corps differed in several regards from the line infantry of the British Army and most significantly were armed with the formidable Baker rifle.
 The rifle was remarkably accurate in an era when it was generally considered impractical for individual soldiers to aim at specific targets.
 Riflemen wore dark green jackets rather than the bright red coats of the British line infantry regiments of that time, close-fitting pantaloons rather than breeches, black facings and black belts rather than white and a green plume on their "stovepipe shakoes".

-As the Rifle Corps

-Four months after its formation, the Rifle Corps was judged ready for its first operation.
-On 25 August 1800, three companies, under the command of Lieutenant-Colonel William Stewart, spearheaded a British amphibious landing at Ferrol, Spain, where the Rifles helped to dislodge the Spanish defenders on the heights.
+Four months after its formation, the Experimental Corps of Riflemen was judged ready for its first operation.
+On 25 August 1800, three regimental companies under Stewart spearheaded a British amphibious landing at Ferrol where the Rifles helped to dislodge the Spanish defenders on the heights.
 Despite this, the expedition was defeated and withdrew on 26 August 1800.
-In April 1801, one company of the Experimental Corps of Riflemen, under the command of Captain Sidney Beckwith, took part in the British victory at the Battle of Copenhagen, as marksmen aboard Royal Navy ships that were under the overall command of Vice-Admiral Horatio Nelson.
-During the battle, the Rifle Corps suffered one lieutenant killed, its first officer to fall, and two other ranks killed and six wounded, some of whom died later.
+In April 1801, one company of the Experimental Corps of Riflemen, under the command of Captain Sidney Beckwith, took part in the Battle of Copenhagen, as marksmen aboard the British warships under Vice-Admiral of the Blue Sir Horatio Nelson.
+During the battle, the regiment suffered one lieutenant killed, its first officer to fall, and two other ranks killed and six wounded, several of whom died of their wounds.